tcllab/tclmake/doc/commands.md

  - The name of the first dependency.
 In the tclIndex example, this variable will be the first file in **TCL_SRCS**.

 `$?`
  - The names of the dependencies that have been updated before the target.
-In the tclIndex example, this variable will be the files in **TCL_SRCS** that are newer than tclIndex.
+In the tclIndex example, this variable will be the files in **TCL_SRCS** that are newer than **tclIndex**.

 `$^`
 `$+`